 It can also be really useful for your doctor to have a list of medications that you are taking, including any over-the-counter or herbal remedies.

 Some of my patients come in with all the things they want to tell me written down.
 That can be really useful to get a better picture of what's going on with their health and helps us prioritise which concerns to deal with first.

 Dr Chris Tasker, GP Cancer Lead, North of England Cancer Network

 Your doctor might ask you to go back to them if your symptoms don’t clear up after a certain time.
 It’s very important that you go back if that’s the case, or if you develop any new symptoms.

-If your doctor has referred you for further tests, it’s really important that go along to that appointment, or reschedule it if you can’t make the time you’ve been given.
+If your doctor has referred you for further tests, it’s really important that you go along to that appointment, or reschedule it if you can’t make the time you’ve been given.

 And even if a test comes back clear, if your symptoms don’t go away or you notice something new that isn’t normal for you, go back to see your doctor again.

 I always want to see my patients again if their problem or symptom doesn't go away, if it changes or comes back again following a course of treatment.
 This is really important, because as GPs we want to work with our patients to find the best treatments and way forward.